Can I appeal the fee that my property was assessed?

 Property owners may view their zoning districts on the digital map “Anne Arundel County Digital Zoning Layer” prepared by the Office of Planning and Zoning and adopted by the County Council.

-If you believe your Stormwater Remediation Fee has been calculated incorrectly based on the classification found on your tax bill.
+If you believe your Watershed Protection and Restoration Fee has been calculated incorrectly based on the classification found on your tax bill.

 If the property is an incorporated or unincorporated Homeowners Association, Civil or Community Association, Council of Condominium Owners or similar entity and you think the fee should be capped based on the provisions of § 13-7-103 (g) of the County Code.